-The hot season lasts for 2.6 months, from January 14 to April 1, with an average daily high temperature above 98°F. The hottest day of the year is March 1, with an average high of 101°F and low of 76°F.
+The hot season lasts for 2.6 months, from January 14 to April 1, with an average daily high temperature above 98°F. The hottest month of the year in Torit is March, with an average high of 100°F and low of 76°F.

-The cool season lasts for 2.6 months, from June 16 to September 2, with an average daily high temperature below 89°F. The coldest day of the year is August 2, with an average low of 70°F and high of 86°F.
+The cool season lasts for 2.6 months, from June 16 to September 2, with an average daily high temperature below 89°F. The coldest month of the year in Torit is July, with an average low of 70°F and high of 86°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Torit